INFORMATION FOR SOCIAL NETWORKING

-Spiritual Care Week celebrations, October 25-31, 2020
+Spiritual Care Week Celebrations

-The week of October 19-25, 2020 represents 34 years of celebrating Spiritual Care Week.
+The week of October 22-28, 20232 represents 38 years of celebrating

 Spiritual care has a wonderful history of cultures and religions which engage with a continuum of healthcare providers in supporting patients and families.
 This year's theme emphasizes collaboration with a focus on chaplains providing spiritual care in ways that affirm and value their contribution as well as foster an appreciation for what is considered important for holistic care.
 This lens serves as a focal point to capture what is considered important and conceptualizes messages or thoughts as images for later reflection.
-Chaplains should be within the frame of focus for healthcare professionals, patients and families who directly benefit from their presence and spiritual care services.
+Chaplains should be within the frame of focus for healthcare professionals, patients, and families who directly benefit from their presence and spiritual care services.

 When chaplains are serving as part of an interdisciplinary team they are visible and regarded as an integral part of patient care.
 It is during these experiences, scope of practices, and interactions that the chaplain becomes one of the central subjects of focus for best practices and optimal care.
-They are within the lens, within focus and demonstrate relevance as they give meaning to their trade as a chaplain.
+They are within the lens, within focus, and demonstrate relevance as they give meaning to their trade as a chaplain.

 Spiritual Care Week is supported by the COMISS Network: The Network on Ministry in Specialized Settings (COMISS).
-COMISS members provide care in specialized settings such as hospitals, prisons, businesses, industries, long-term care facilities, pastoral counseling centers, hospices, military settings, nursing homes, corporations, congregations of sisters, priests and brothers, schools and universities throughout the world.
+COMISS members provide care in specialized settings such as hospitals, prisons, businesses, industries, long-term care facilities, pastoral counseling centers, hospices, military settings, nursing homes, corporations, congregations of sisters, priests and brothers, schools, and universities throughout the world.
 Among the variety of celebrations will be hand-blessing ceremonies for health workers; open houses; poetry jams by clients; lecture series and luncheons.
 Resources to help recognize and celebrate spiritual care week are available at: www.spiritualcareweek.org or www.pastoralcareweek.org.

 (You are welcome to use the logo and any resources on this website to promote your local celebration.)